gameblabla/X16_playground/README.md

 Use image2binary from https://github.com/TurboVega/image2binary to convert the image to their respective palette and RAW image.

+# Programs

+- CHIP8 emulator (No input for now)
+- Test program

 # Why

 The X16 supports a bitmapped 8bpp mode along with the following resolutions: